dylan-cancelliere/cfg2g/README.md

   - Fix table height
     - Should take up the full height of the page
     - The bottom nav bar should always be visible
+- Submissions viewer
+  - Addition to discord bot to be able to manage queue of submissions
+    - options to mark submissions as accepted, important/todo, rejected, archived, reported (ban ip?), etc